GoogleCloudPlatform/pgadapter/docs/command_line_arguments.md

     using psql from one of these distributions, you either need to use 'psql -h /tmp' or change the default Unix domain socket directory used by PGAdapter to '/var/run/postgresql'.

+-cmd <command>
+  * Run this command or tool and connect it to PGAdapter.
+This can be used to quickly start a PostgreSQL tool along with PGAdapter, and connect to Spanner.
+The following command will for example start PGAdapter and psql, and automatically connect psql to PGAdapter: java -jar pgadapter.jar -p my-project -i my-instance -d my-database -cmd psql

 -ddl <ddl-transaction-mode>
   * Sets the way PGAdapter should handle DDL statements in implicit and explicit transactions.
 Cloud Spanner does not support DDL transactions.
 The possible modes are: